iotaledger/susee-streams-poc/README.md

-Underlying usecase: Given you are using the streams-poc-lib function [send_message()](sensor/streams-poc-lib/components/streams-poc-lib/include/streams_poc_lib.h) in your C code you will receive a binary package via the `lorawan_send_callback` callback function that you need to specify to call this function.
+Underlying usecase: Given you are using the streams-poc-lib function [send_message()](sensor/streams-poc-lib/components/streams-poc-lib/include/streams_poc_lib.h) in your C code you will receive a binary package via the `lorawan_send_callback` function that you need to specify to call send_message().
 You'll transmit this binary package e.g. via LoRaWAN.
 In your LoRaWAN Application Server you can use the `lorawan-rest/binary_request` endpoint of the *IOTA Bridge* to hand the binary package over to it.

 The body of the resulting HTTP Resonse needs to be returned to the *ESP32 Sensor* via the `response_callback`